Summer Research Opportunity Program

 - Strong interest in learning about biomedical data science

-- Undergraduate student status for Fall 2024
+- Undergraduate (bachelor’s or associate’s degree) student status for Fall 2025

 - Applicants must be U.S. citizens or permanent residents enrolled in an accredited college/university, majoring in either a quantitative science or in biology, and have successfully completed at least one year of calculus.